aqib1/Revolut_Task/README.md

 ### Technologies

 * Spark Java (Light weight microservices backend framework with embedded Jetty container)
+* Junit 4 (for unit testing)
 * Cucumber (for acceptance testing of features)
-* Mockito (for mocking database calls in unit testing)
+* Mockito (for mocking database calls and methods in unit testing)
-* Dagger 2 for dependency injection (It is very light dependency injection framework from google like Guice)
+* Dagger 2 (It is very light dependency injection framework from google like Guice)
+* Lombok (for creating getter/setter using annotations)
+* Rest Assured (for Integration testing)

+### Design Pattren

+* Double check locking singleton pattren
+* Builder pattren

+### Thread safety
+For thread safety, i am using java 1.8 StampedLock, in which we have optimistic read lock.
+Which make synchronization overhead is very low.

 #### Dagger 2
 I have used Dagger to construct services objects and inject databse